In first directive, new CDS directs creation of Air Defence Command

 With a new math equation, Bipin Rawat takes charge as India’s First CDS

-A six member panel will be formed to suggest measures to speed up jointmanship among the three services.
+A six-member panel will be formed to suggest measures to speed up joint manship among the three services.
 The CDS is expected to bring about jointness among the services within three years.